 Whether a person has been arrested for domestic violence, DUI, DWI or any other offense the process is the same.
-Persons taken into custody by the Poway Police or Sheriff’s Department will be held at either the Poway Police Station Jail, Sheriff’s Station Jail or will be transfered to the Los Angeles County Jail (IRC) and will be kept there until their first court date called the “Arraignment.”
-Bail is allowed to be posted in any facility 24hrs a day, 7 days a week.
+Persons taken into custody by the Poway Police or Sheriff’s Department will be held at either the Poway Police Station Jail, Sheriff’s Station Jail or will be transferred to the San Diego County Jail (IRC) and will be kept there until their first court date called the “Arraignment.”
+Bail is allowed to be posted in any facility 24 hours a day, 7 days a week.

 From the time a Bail Bond is turned in, it takes between 30 minutes and 3 hours for a release depending on the facility where the person is being held.
 Release times do vary based on the workload of the Poway jail’s staff as well as the type of facility.
 Once out, a person will need to complete his or her part of the paper work, take a picture, and make sure to show up to each and every court date thereafter.
 It is recommended that you hire a Poway criminal defense lawyer as soon as possible.